Geometric Dominating Set and Set Cover via Local Search: Introduction

 \subsection{Local Search}

-We use local search algorithm for the above mentioned problems.
-Local search is a popular heuristic algorithm.
+{It is well known that both of these problems are NP-hard in the most general setting, and hence researchers have focused on approximation algorithms.
+In this paper, we analyze an approach based on local search.} Local search is a popular heuristic algorithm.
 This is an iterative algorithm which starts with a feasible solution and improves the solution after each iteration until a locally optimal solution is reached.
-One big advantage of local search algorithm is that it is very easy to implement and easy to parallelize~\cite{Cohen-AddadM15}.
+One big advantage of local search is that it is very easy to implement and easy to parallelize~\cite{Cohen-AddadM15}.
 As mentioned by Cohen-Addad and Mathieu~\cite{Cohen-AddadM15}, it is interesting to analyze such algorithms even when alternative, theoretically optimal polynomial-time algorithms are known.